-The attorney fees associated with bankruptcy are entirely up to the individual attorney, and for a Chapter 7 case can range anywhere from $1100 to $2400, generally hovering between $1100 and $1400.
+The attorney fees associated with bankruptcy are entirely up to the individual attorney, and for a Chapter 7 case can range anywhere from $750 to $3,000.
 You are likely to see higher attorney fees in Salt Lake City than Logan or other parts of Utah.
 Bankruptcy attorney fees are separate from court filing fees, so keep that in mind when you are getting quotes from attorneys and be sure to ask if they have included that other fee.
-My typical fee for the majority of the Chapter 7 claims I make is $1,265 if you pay it up front.
-If you earn at least $1500 per month then I can offer this payment program for a chapter 7 bankruptcy: Pay just $375 up front to get the case filed, then 9 monthly payments of $200 on the attorney fees after the case is filed.
-The payment program costs $575 more than if you just pay it all up front.
+My typical fee for the majority of the Chapter 7 claims I make is $2,650 if you pay it up front.
+If you earn at least $2500 per month then I can offer this payment program for a chapter 7 bankruptcy: Pay just $350 up front to get the case filed, then 12 monthly payments of $228.16 on the attorney fees after the case is filed.

 Attorney fees are of course going to be something you think about when looking for a lawyer.
 Keep in mind, however, that discounted products may not work as well as the original, and the same goes for attorneys.
 My rates may be a little higher than some others, but I have decades of experience in the field of bankruptcy law and know how to make those laws work best for you.
 You want an expert on your case – especially when dealing with something as life altering as bankruptcy – and this is not the part of your budget you want to be cutting corners on!